-The Committee met with the External Auditor Byron Smith, CPA to review the draft Audit Financial Statement and management letter.
-The Committee recommended the acceptance of the report to the membership.
+The Committee met with the External Auditor Byron Smith CPA, LLP to review the draft 2023 Audit Financial Statement and Management Letter.

-The Committee met with Internal Auditor Brian Scammell, CPA to develop an internal audit plan and to review the draft report.
+The Committee met with Internal Auditor Brian Scammell CPA to develop internal audit plan and review the draft report.

-On behalf of the Committee, I wish to thank both auditors and the teams for their work during the past year.
+On behalf of the committee, management, and staff of the CU, I thank both auditors and for their work during the past year.

-Sincere thanks to Audit Committee members, Justin Crickard our non-board member also Sean Brophy and Shawn O'Rielly our Board member reps and lan Barrett, Manager of Finance.
-Board Chair Doug Dewling for his guidance.
+Sincere thanks to Audit Committee members, Justin Crickard our non-board member, Sean Brophy and Shawn O'Reilly and non-committee attendees Ian Barrett Manager of Finance and Board Chair Doug Dewling for their continual guidance.